realKaitoHayashi/Sneak-Peek-Recreation-Turbowarp-Template-Project-/README.md

 Tapes Rolling Speed: How fast should the background elements be when they rotate?
 This is only typically 0.35 to 0.75!

 End or Show Disc Cursor: If you set it to "end", it will stop the project altogether after the audio.
 If you set it to "cursor", the selection sprite is used.
 It gives the DVD emulation a little bit based on how I programmed it.
 Go to Cursor Elements//cursor in the sb3 to find the coordinate blocks.
+# Credit stuff
+All property such as used music belongs to Disney as this project was created with fair use and is considered **fanmade**.